StefanVermeent/WMC/0_pilot_study/preregistration.md

 Preregistration Pilot 1
 ================

-*Last updated on woensdag, april 20, 2022 at 12:24 *
+*Last updated on vrijdag, april 22, 2022 at 03:18 *

 ## Part 1 - Study Information

 ### Q1.
 Working title

 The role of present-oriented attention control in working memory capacity performance for people from harsh environments.

 ### Q2.
 Authors